It's the music. It's the musicians.

 She is thrilled to return to Durango in Summer 2021 for the Music in the Mountains.

-A native of St. Petersburg, Russia, Kustanovich immigrated with his family to the U.S. at age 5, settling in Worcester, MA.
-He joined the viola section of the Fort Worth Symphony in 2005.
-Kustanovich has also played with the Atlanta, Dallas, Detroit, Pittsburgh, and Seattle Symphonies, touring much of the US and Europe.
-He received his bachelor’s degree from the Manhattan School of Music as a violinist, later graduating from the Curtis Institute of Music as a violist.
+Hailing from Worcester, MA, Kustanovich joined the viola section of the Fort Worth Symphony in 2005.
+Kustanovich has also performed with the Atlanta, Boston, Dallas, Detroit, Pittsburgh, and Seattle Symphonies, touring much of the US and Europe.
+He graduated from the Curtis Institute of Music as a violist, also receiving a Bachelor’s degree from the Manhattan School of Music as a violinist.

 Ms. LaBonte received her Bachelor of Music degree in 2018 from the Eastman School of Music under the tutelage of W. Peter Kurau and is currently working to complete her graduate degree coursework under the same guidance.
 In addition to her degree studies she maintains a private studio, has been a guest lecturer at institutions including Baylor University and the University of Texas at Austin, and is a member of several chamber ensembles including the Antara Winds and the Fort Worth Symphony Brass Quintet.
 Nikolette is also an award-winning soloist and will be featured with the Verde Valley Sinfonietta as an Emerging Young Artist.